 Notable by their complete absence today were the mycorrhizal genera Russula, Lactarius and Amanita, with just a single rather small Xerocomellus representing the boletes - this surely extraordinary for mid-October at this reserve usually rich in such species.
 As we're on the subject of mycorrhizal genera I'll continue that theme because we did find nice representatives of both Inocybe and Tricholoma, also one or two Cortinarius, as we moved under the more mature deciduous trees.
 First up was Inocybe fraudans (Pear Fibrecap) which has a combination of two features which make it nameable in the field.
-It tends to redden where damaged and has a remarkable fruity smell often made for tricky photography today, especially early on, so I'm including here a library image (taken at Kingswood Tylers Green) together with Sarah's snap of one of today's specimens.
+It tends to redden where damaged and has a remarkable fruity smell often likened to pear drops.
+The poor light and the soggy conditions made for tricky photography today, especially early on, so I'm including here a library image (taken at Kingswood Tylers Green) together with Sarah's snap of one of today's specimens.
 Note the Beech leaves in both photos - this species is most frequent under Beech though there are a couple of other Beech associating Fibrecaps which also have this distinctive smell but they do not redden and have a different 'jizz'.